-PetMD defines a seroma as an accumulation of serum outside the blood vessels.
-A seroma doesn't contain red blood cells, in contrast to a hematoma, and can occur anyplace on your dog's body, usually under the skin, known as a subdermal seroma.
-Seromas also can occur on the ear, in the head or in the brain or other organs, though they're commonly found in high motion areas, such as the shoulder.
+Seroma formation happens when there's an accumulation of serum outside the dog's blood vessels.
+A seroma doesn't contain red blood cells like a hematoma.
+But it can occur anywhere on your dog's body, usually under the skin, known as a subdermal seroma.
+Seromas also can appear on the ear, on the head, or in the brain and other organs, though they're commonly found in high-motion areas, such as the shoulder.

 The classic sign of a subdermal seroma is fluid-filled swelling under the skin.
-If your dog recently had surgery, you may notice what looks like a buildup of fluid around the incision site.
-The seroma may develop between muscle layers, though it's most often found in the higher subcutaneous layer.
-Generally, a seroma doesn't hurt or cause lameness, though it may become infected, becoming red with a discharge.
+If your dog recently had surgery, you might notice what looks like a buildup of fluid around the incision site.
+If the buildup of fluid is large enough, it might feel like a water balloon when touched.

 A seroma can develop between muscle layers, though it's most often found in the subcutaneous tissue layer (under the skin).
 Generally, a seroma doesn't hurt or cause lameness, though it can become infected, appearing red with a discharge.

 Some swelling and redness are normal after trauma or surgery as the body heals.
 It can take up to two weeks for a noninfected incision to heal after surgery.
 During the first few days is likely when you'll see the most swelling because the body is accumulating cells and serous fluid to heal the wound.
 If your pet will tolerate it, you can try applying a warm compress to the surgical site for five to 10 minutes two to three times per day.

 Bruising and even a bit of blood-tinged fluid seeping out of the wound is also normal.
 However, excessive swelling and dripping or bleeding from the incision area are signs of trouble.
 A veterinary follow-up after surgery is not uncommon, and any concerns about healing or post-op complications should be addressed immediately with your veterinarian.